On Semimonotone Star Matrices and Linear Complementarity Problem: Introduction

 \section{Introduction}

 The concept of pseudomonotone or copositive star matrices on a closed convex cone with respect to complementarity condition was studied by Gowda \cite{gowdastar}.
-Copositive star matrices are of crucial importance in deriving criterion for $P_0\cap Q_0.$ The properties of copositive star matrices are well studied in the literature of linear complementarity problem.
-A star matrix \cite{Bazan} is defined as any point $x$ from solution set of LCP$(q, A)$ satisfies $A^T x\leq 0.$ Bazan and Lopez \cite{Bazan} studied $F_1$-matrix in the context of star matrix and proved the necessary and sufficient conditions of $F_1$-properties.
+The properties of copositive star matrices are well studied in the literature of linear complementarity problem.
+A star matrix \cite{Bazan} is defined as any point $x$ from solution set of LCP$(q, A)$ satisfies $A^T x\leq 0.$ Bazan and Lopez \cite{Bazan} studied $F_1$-matrix in the context of star matrices and proved the necessary and sufficient conditions of $F_1$-properties.
 In linear complementarity theory, much of the research is devoted to find out constructive characterization of $Q_0$ and $Q$-matrices.
-The set $K(A)$ denotes as a closed cone containing the nonnegative orthant $R^n_+.$ Eaves \cite{eaves} showed that $A\in Q_0$ if and only if $K(A)$ is convex.
+The set $K(A)$ denotes the closed cone containing the nonnegative orthant $R^n_+.$ Eaves \cite{eaves} showed that $A\in Q_0$ if and only if $K(A)$ is convex.
 A subclass $Q$ of $Q_0$ is defined by the property that $A\in Q$ if and only if $K(A)=R^n.$ Aganagic and Cottle \cite{aganagic} showed that Lemke's algorithm processes LCP($q,A$) if $A\in P_0\cap Q_0.$

 Many of the concepts and algorithms in optimization theory are developed based on principal pivot transform (PPT).
-The notion of PPT is originally motivated by the well-known linear complementarity problem.
-The class of semimonotone matrices ($E_0$) introduced by Eaves \cite{eaves} (denoted by $L_1$ also) consists of all real square matrices $A$ such that LCP($q,A$) has a unique solution for every $q>0$.
-Cottle, Pang and Stone \cite{cps} introduced the notion of a fully semimonotone matrix $(E_{0}^{f})$ by requiring that every PPT of such a matrix is a semimonotone matrix.
-For the class $E_{0}^{f}$ with some additional conditions, LCP$(q,A)$ has a unique solution.
-Stone studied various properties of $E_{0}^{f}$ and conjectured that $E_{0}^{f}$ with $Q_{0}$-property are contained in $P_{0}.$ The linear complementarity problem is a combination of linear and nonlinear system of inequalities and equations.
+The notion of PPT is originally motivated by the well known linear complementarity problem.
+The class of semimonotone matrices ($E_0$) introduced by Eaves \cite{eaves} (denoted by $L_1$ also) consists of all real square matrices $A$ such that LCP$(q, A)$ has a unique solution for every $q>0$.
+Cottle and Stone \cite{cottle1983uniqueness} introduced the notion of a fully semimonotone matrix $(E_{0}^{f})$ by requiring that every PPT of such a matrix is a semimonotone matrix.
+Stone studied various properties of $E_{0}^{f}$-matrices and conjectured that $E_{0}^{f}$ with $Q_{0}$-property are contained in $P_{0}.$ The linear complementarity problem is a combination of linear and nonlinear system of inequalities and equations.
 The problem may be stated as follows: Given $A\in R^{n\times n}$ and a vector $\,q\,\in\,R^{n},\,$ the {\it linear complementarity problem} LCP$(q,A)$ is the problem of finding a solution $w\;\in R^{n}\;$ and $z\;\in R^{n}\;$ to the following system: \be \dsp {w\,-\,A z\;=\;q,\;\;w\geq 0,\;z\geq 0} \ee \be \dsp {w^{T}\,z\,=\;0} \ee